MiniZinc/libminizinc/en/modelling2.rst

 .. code-block:: bash

-  $ minizinc --all-solutions jobshop.mzn jobshop.dzn
+  $ minizinc --solver gecode --all-solutions jobshop.mzn jobshop.dzn

 For this problem there are 3,444,375 optimal solutions.